Bruno Marques

-Bruno Henrique Marques Torres (born 22 September 1999), known as Bruno Marques ([ˈbɾunu ˈmaɾkɨs]) or Bruninho ([bɾuˈniɲu]), is a Brazilian footballer who plays as a forward for Portuguese club Arouca, on loan from Santos.
+Bruno Henrique Marques Torres (born 22 September 1999), known as Bruno Marques ([ˈbɾunu ˈmaɾkɨs]) or Bruninho ([bɾuˈniɲu]), is a Brazilian footballer who plays as a forward for Retrô.

 Club career

 Early career

 Born in Recife, Pernambuco, Bruno Marques started to impress while playing for Lagarto's under-19 squad.
 He made his first team debut on 18 February 2018, playing 25 minutes in a 0–1 Campeonato Sergipano away loss against Freipaulistano.

 Bruno Marques scored his first senior goal on 24 March 2018, netting a last-minute winner in a 2–1 home success over Olímpico.
 In July, he was loaned to Fluminense, returning to the youth setup.

 Santos

 In September 2018, Bruno Marques was loaned to Santos for one year, and was assigned to the under-20 squad.
 On 9 December of the following year, his loan was extended for a further season.

 Bruno Marques started the 2020 campaign with the B-team, being the top goalscorer of the side in the Campeonato Brasileiro de Aspirantes with seven goals.
 He made his first team – and Série A – debut on 28 November 2020; after coming on as a second-half substitute for Kaio Jorge, he scored his team's third in a 4–2 home win against Sport Recife.

 Bruno Marques made his Copa Libertadores debut on 1 December 2020, again replacing Kaio Jorge in a 0–1 home loss against LDU Quito.
 Late in the month, the club announced the extension of his loan deal until the end of February, with a permanent four-year deal subsequently arranged, after exercising the buyout clause of R$ 600,000 on his contract.
 His new contract was signed on 1 March.